 “So rather than trying to stop the shakes or the trembles, find somewhere private where you can shake it all out and allow those hormones to release in the way they are meant to be released,” Zoë suggests.

-Fatmata adds that exercise can be beneficial to release some pent-up energy.
+Fatmata adds that responsible exercise can be beneficial to release some of the pent-up energy.

 Loss of appetite and nausea

 Perhaps you’ve noticed that your appetite just isn’t what it used to be - this is because anxiety tells us we are under threat.

 “When our mind perceives danger, it interprets the situation as one where we may need to fight, flight or freeze in order to survive.
 To preserve energy all non-essential systems are halted - including your digestion,” Zoë says.

 In fact, you might even feel a bit sick.
 If you find that you’re so anxious that you can’t eat, try consuming liquid calories instead to keep your energy up and speak with a professional for support.

 “When anxiety gets into your striated muscles - the muscles you do not have conscious control over - you might start to experience symptoms like irritable bowel syndrome, a change in your menstrual cycles and heart palpitations, to name a few,” explains Zoë.